 Though some recipes call for you to remove the skin before grilling halibut, many love a delicious, browned crispy skin.
 Also, because halibut skin is more dense than its flesh, it firms up and releases more easily from the grate than the flesh will.

-So, to prevent your fish from falling apart when you move them, grilling your halibut skin down is your best bet.
+So, to prevent your fish from falling apart when you move them, if your fillets/steaks come with skin, grilling your halibut skin down is your best bet.
 You can also keep your halibut from flaking apart by using a fish basket, so instead of flipping the fish itself, you flip the basket that holds it.

 Grilling Halibut to Perfection

 Since halibut can dry out easily, the grilling time is pretty short compared to chicken or meat, meaning no breaks for a glass of wine or beer inside because overcooking will ruin everything you worked so hard for.

 Generally, an inch-thick halibut steak or fillet will grill to perfection in about 10 minutes over medium-high heat while thinner cuts can cook in as little time as 5-7 minutes.

 There are a few ways to know when your fish is ready to take off the grill.
 Halibut is good to go when the meat is opaque through the middle and flakes easily with a fork.
 You can also ensure doneness by checking the internal temperature with a meat thermometer and it hits 145 °F.

 Easy and Delicious Grilled Halibut Recipes

 Though halibut’s delicate flavor can stand on its own, there are endless ways to enjoy this versatile fish when grilling.